MicrosoftDocs/microsoft-365-docs/defender/threat-intelligence/security-copilot-and-defender-threat-intelligence.md

 - Summarize the recent threat intelligence.
 - Show me the latest threat articles.
-- Get threat articles associated with the finance industry.
+- Get threat articles related to ransomware in the last six months.

 #### IP address and host contextual information in relation to threat intelligence